New York's 28th State Senate district

 New York's 28th State Senate district is one of 63 districts in the New York State Senate.
 It has been represented by Democrat Liz Krueger since 2002.

 Geography

-District 28 is primarily based in the Upper East Side of Manhattan, but also includes smaller parts of Gramercy, Murray Hill, and Midtown.
+The boundaries of District 28 include much of the Upper East Side of Manhattan and Midtown, but also include parts of Gramercy and Murray Hill.
 At only 3 square miles, it is the smallest State Senate district in New York.

 The district is located entirely New York's 12th congressional district, and overlaps with the 66th, 68th, 73rd, 74th, 75th, and 76th districts of the New York State Assembly.